-The Bridges Social Impact Bond Fund was the first, and remains the only, fund in the world dedicated to investing in Government-commissioned outcomes contracts
+The Bridges Social Impact Bond Fund was the first fund anywhere in the world dedicated to investing in Government-commissioned outcomes contracts.

 We have now supported almost 30 outcomes contracts, around half of those in the UK, and helped over 45 mission-driven providers deliver better life outcomes to vulnerable people in areas like children’s services, education and homelessness.

-A social impact bond is a structure that enables Bridges (and other social investors) to support a social sector organisation who wants to deliver an outcomes contract – by providing the working capital necessary to fund the programme, plus any additional management resource required to deliver the best possible outcomes for beneficiaries.
+A social impact bond is a funding mechanism that enables Bridges (and other social investors) to support a social sector organisation to deliver an outcomes contract – by providing the working capital necessary to fund the programme, plus any additional management resource required to deliver the best possible outcomes for beneficiaries.